LiuJiewenTT/MCModDependencyCheck/README.md

 2023-2-4:

 I have prepared version-comparing method.
 The next work is to do with `modId` and then is to do with `versionRange`.

+2023-2-5:

+I make the first complete version.
+Only id check.